 If you want to release locks on the path, click Release all nfs locks on the given path.

 All the locks listed are removed from the VAST Cluster NFS server.

 To manage NFS locks via CLI, use the following commands.

 For full CLI command syntax, including VAST arguments, enter the command at the CLI prompt in the <command> <subcommand> format provided in the table, followed by ?.

-View all locks on a path
+View all NFS locks on a file

-Release all locks on a path
+Delete all NFS locks on a file

 NSM monitors the network to detect if hosts that held NLM locks on files have rebooted.
 When a host reboots, locks are automatically released, enabling the host to lock again.